Santa Fe Indian Market: History

-Kim Peone (Colville Confederated Tribes/Eastern Band of Cherokee) 2020 - current
+SWAIA leadership

+Kenneth Chapman helped launched the fair.
+The first Native American to lead SWAIA was Ramona Sakiestewa (Hopi), a textile artist and designer, who led the organization from 1980 and 1982 for no pay.
+At the time, SWAIA only had one paid employee and a loaned office at La Fonda on the Plaza.
+Sakiestewa raised enough funds that her successor finally had a salary.

+John Torres Nez, PhD (Diné) was chief operating officer from 2012 to 2014 before resigning and cofounding an alternative art market.
+Dallin Maybee (Northern Arapaho/Seneca) became interim COO in 2014, then COO until he stepped down in 2018.

+Ira Wilson (Diné) served as director from 2018 to 19 Kim Peone (Colville Confederated Tribes/Eastern Band Cherokee) was director from 2020 to 2023.
+When her contract was terminated, Jaime Schulze (Northern Cheyenne/Sisseton Wahpeton) became interim director in 2023 and permanent director in 2023.

 Featured art

 The market features pottery, jewelry, textile weavings, painting, sculpture, beadwork, basketry, and other traditional and contemporary work.
-It is the oldest and largest juried Native American art showcase in the world.
+It is the oldest and largest juried Native American art showcase in the United States.
 The economic impact of the Market has been calculated at more than $19 million.

-Beginning in 2014, the annual market began including a haute couture runway fashion show event in its programming.
+Beginning in 2014, the annual market began including a couture runway fashion show event in its programming.
 The event has grown annually.
-The 2022 program included two runway shows at the Santa Fe Convention Center with more than 1000 spectators each night.
-The shows featured celebrity runway models: Amber Midthunder, Zahn McClarnon, Jessica Matten, Kiowa Gordon, Eugene Brave Rock and D'Pharoh Woon-A-Tai.
+The 2022 program included two runway shows at the Santa Fe Convention Center with more than 1,000 spectators each night.
+The shows featured celebrity runway models: Quannah Chasinghorse, Amber Midthunder, Zahn McClarnon, Jessica Matten, Kiowa Gordon, Eugene Brave Rock and D'Pharaoh Woon-A-Tai.
 The founding director of SWAIA's Indigenous Fashion Show is curator and art historian Amber-Dawn Bear Robe (Siksika Nation.)

-Authenticity standards for featured artists
+Art standards

 Artists display their work in booths around the Santa Fe Plaza and adjacent streets, selling directly to the general public.
 In order to participate, all artists must provide proof of enrollment in one of the federally recognized tribes, and their work must meet strict quality and authentic materials standards.
 Art experts judge the work and distribute awards and prize money in various categories.

-Awards and Prizes
+Contemporary and awards

 On the evening before the Market's opening, members of SWAIA may attend a preview of representative works by the artists as well as the winners in each category.
 It is a way for potential buyers to preview the winning artworks and items for sale.
-Many buyers make a point of arriving downtown very early in the morning, and it is not unusual to find artists having sold out within a few hours.
+Many buyers arrive downtown well before dawn.
+Collectors used to sleep in the Plaza overnight.
+It is not unusual for prominent artists to sell out within a few hours.